1000 Series: School & Community Relations

 The board expects that students, employees, and visitors will treat each other with respect, engage in responsible behavior, exercise self-discipline, and model fairness, equity, and respect.
 Individuals violating this policy will be subject to discipline.
 Students will be disciplined consistent with the student conduct policies.
 Employees will be disciplined consistent with employee discipline policies and laws.
 Others will be subject to discipline according to this policy.

-2. Verbal or physical conduct of individuals that interferes with the performance of students, school officials, employees, or officials and activity sponsors of sponsored or approved activities will not be tolerated.
+2. Verbal or physical conduct of individuals that interferes with the performance of students, school officials, employees, officials and activity sponsors of sponsored or approved activities will not be tolerated.

 If an individual has been notified of exclusion and thereafter tries to enter a school building or facility or attends a sponsored or approved activity, the individual will be advised that their attendance will result in prosecution.
 The school district may obtain a court order for permanent exclusion from the school building or facility or from future school-sponsored or approved activities.
 For the purpose of this policy, facility includes all buildings, grounds, and outdoor facilities which are considered district property or on which district business is conducted.